rloutlaw/JavaSDKDocs/outlawSDKDocs/concepts.md

         .withDefaultSubscription();
 ```

-This pattern is used in the samples since the code is compact and simple to follow.
+This pattern is used in the samples since the code is compact and easy to follow.

-This requires being comfortable with putting credentials on the filesystem and making it readable by your Java code.
-For more detailed scenarios including secure secret management using Azure Key Vault, see the [complete authentication article](authentication.md).
+This requires being comfortable with putting credentials on your filesystem and making them readable by your Java code.

 ## Batch create resources with Creatables